-While a student in the track must write a thesis on a topic related to the student's primary field, the thesis must also incorporate quantitative and/or analytics methods at a level similar or superior to the material covered in the program requirements.
+While a student in the track must write a thesis on a topic related to the student's primary field, the thesis must also incorporate quantitative and/or analytics methods at a level similar or superior to the material covered in the track requirements.
 The student should meet with the QAPS advisor during the fall semester of senior year to confirm the suitability of their thesis research design.
 On or before the thesis draft deadline, the appropriate content of the thesis must be certified by the QAPS advisor.

 All students who declare their concentration in Politics are eligible to pursue this track and should inform the Undergraduate Program Manager of their intention to pursue it upon declaring the concentration in April of their sophomore year, and no later than February 1 of their junior year.

 Any student, regardless of whether they are pursuing the QAPS track, may utilize the QAPS consulting service, which is designed to help with research design, statistics, formal theory, and computational questions arising from one's research.
 Visit the QAPS website for more information about the QAPS research program.

 Questions regarding the Track in Quantitative and Analytical Political Science should be directed to Prof. Germán Gieczewski.

 Please note: The degree will read A.B. in Politics and unlike University Certificates, the departmental track will not appear on the transcript.
 Concentrators who successfully complete the program’s requirements will receive a departmental attestation on Class Day.